-The purpose of this static program restructuring was to establish an aggressive performance baseline for our experiments.
-In our results below, all of our performance comparisons are with respect to this tuned version of the program that we refer to as Baseline.
+The purpose of this static program restructuring was to establish a good performance baseline for our experiments so that improvements in reuse of dynamic data are not "lost in the noise."
+In our results below, all of our performance comparisons are with respect to this statically tuned version of the program that we refer to as Baseline.

-Table 2 shows information about misses in the caches and the TLB for our Baseline version of moldyn benchmark.
-To investigate the nature of the poor memory hierarchy performance, we used a simulator to collect an L1 miss trace for the application.
+Table II shows information about misses in the caches and the TLB for our Baseline version of moldyn benchmark.
+To investigate the nature of the poor memory hierarchy performance, we used the MHSIM memory hierarchy simulator we developed to collect an L1 miss trace for the application.
 Figure 9 shows a plot of L1 misses over the first 100,000 interactions within the computeforces in the Baseline version of moldyn.
 While all memory references were simulated, only the misses associated with the particle information are displayed in the plot.
-In the plot the block numbers are the portion of the addresses (tag and index) used to access the L1 cache and the interaction numbers indicate on which interaction each miss occurred.
+The block numbers in the plot are the portion of the addresses (tag and index) used to access the L1 cache and the interaction numbers indicate on which interaction each miss occurred.
 The band of misses is initially as wide as the array of particles.
-The lower border of this band slowly rises as the interaction numbers increase since a particle only has interactions with higher number particles.
-Figure 10 shows a plot of L1 misses over 100,000 interactions when a Hilbert curve was used to reorder the particle data and blocking was used to reorder the interactions.
-This plot was drawn at the same scale as the plot in Figure 9 and the total number of misses for the first 100,000 interactions was reduced by a factor of 25.
+Figure 10 shows a plot of L1 misses over 100,000 interactions when a Hilbert curve was used to reorder both the particle data and computation.
+This plot was drawn at the same scale as the plot in Figure 9 and the total number of misses for the first 100,000 interactions was reduced by a factor of 14.
 The difference between these plots illustrates the dramatic performance benefits that can be achieved by applying data and computation reorderings.